ralienpp/hello-at90usbkey2/readme.rst

 #.
 Hit ``F7`` to build it and
 #.
 Get the binary from ``usbone/Debug/usbone.hex`` - this is the resulting firmware

-Then it has to be uploaded onto the board:
+Then it has to be uploaded onto the board.
+This was only done and successfully tested on Linux.
+The procedure should be the same, as long as ``dfu-programmer`` works.

-#. ``./dfu-programmer at90usb1287 get bootloader-version`` (doesn't work yet)